bitmax-exchange/bitmax-pro-api/source/includes/_rest_auth.md

   }
 }
 ```

+### Create Request

+To access private data via RESTful APIs, you must include the following headers:

+* `x-auth-key` - required, the api key as a string.
+* `x-auth-timestamp` - required, the UTC timestamp in milliseconds of your request
+* `x-auth-signature` - required, the request signature (see [Signing a Request](#signing-a-request))

+The timestamp in the header will be checked against server time.
+If the difference is greater than 30 seconds, the request will
+be rejected.

+### Sign Request

 To query APIs with private data, you must include a signature using base64 encoded HMAC sha256 algorithm.
 The prehash string is `<timestamp>+<api-path>`.
 The `timestamp` is the UTC timestamp in milliseconds.